-If you’re looking to reduce the environmental impact of your research activities or lab, this is your fund
+Have an innovative idea to reduce the environmental impact of your research activities or lab?
+This is your fund!

-All UBC staff, faculty and students are eligible to apply.
+All UBC Vancouver and Okanagan staff, faculty and students are eligible to apply.

 Previous Projects Funded

 - Botany received $2500 to test new generation light-emitting diodes (LEDs) for plant growth chambers.
 The project will reduce energy consumption and use of mercury.
-The department has close 100 environmental chambers, if successful, the project has significant potential for scaleability.
+The department has close to 100 environmental chambers, if successful, the project has significant potential for scalability.

 - An Earth, Ocean and Atmospheric Sciences department lab received $3070 to test a new method for seawater preservation.
 This will reduce the use of toxic chemicals (mercury).